 Low productivity for cocoa farmers

-The West African cocoa farmers face a number of economic, social and environmental challenges in growing cocoa.
-Low productivity on the farms is a key challenge.
-Limited knowledge of how to grow quality cocoa in an effective manner is a root cause to the productivity problem.
-Farmers are also struggling with aging cocoa trees as well as the declining fertility of soil.
-Also, farmers often have no means of financing purchases of planting material and fertilizers, etc.
+The West African cocoa farmers face a number of economic, social and environmental challenges, of which low productivity on the farms is one of the most critical.
+Limited knowledge about how to grow high quality cocoa in an efficient manner is a root cause behind the farmers’ low productivity.
+The farmers are also struggling with aging cocoa trees and declining soil fertility at the same time that they often lack the means to finance investments in new plants, fertilizers, etc.